 The sting of death is gone.

-Paul said, Oh grave, where is thy victory?
+Paul said, Oh, grave, where is thy victory?

-Um that's the Christian.
+That's the Christian.

-If he was go to heaven, if he was even going to go to hell, he says, Thou art there.
+If he was to go to heaven, if he was even going to go to hell, he says, Thou art there.

 That's right.